 In the following years, with the dramatic reduction in the cost of calculators, Busicom's continuing financial difficulties finally got the better of it and it ceased production in 1974.
 However, the Busicom name was bought by a distributor and continues on calculators to this day, though manufactured by a variety of companies.

-The competition was soon on the heels of Mostek, since also in February 1971, "Electronics Design" reported "Two days after Mostek announced its development of a calculator on a chip, another Dallas-based company Texas Instruments said that it, too, was completing development of a one-chip calculator that would be available "off-the-shelf" by June."
+TI responded quickly after the announcement of the Busicom calculator with the Mostek chip, since also in February 1971 'Electronics Design' reported "Two days after Mostek announced its development of a calculator on a chip, another Dallas-based company Texas Instruments said that it, too, was completing development of a one-chip calculator that would be available "off-the-shelf" by June."

-The TMS1802 was sold to calculator manufacturers though Texas Instruments delayed marketing their first calculator, the TI-2500 "Datamath", until July 1972.
-Several models of calculator used the TMS1802 including the Texet 1 hand-held calculator, pictured below, and the Advance Wireless World desktop calculator.
+The TMS1802 was initially sold on the general market to calculator manufacturers, with Texas Instruments delaying the manufacture and marketing its first calculator, the TI-2500 "Datamath", until July 1972.
+Several models of calculator used the TMS1802 including the Sinclair Executive hand-held calculator (pictured below), the Texet 1 hand-held calculator, and the Advance Wireless World desktop calculator.

-The Texet 1, using the TMS1802NC "calculator-on-a-chip", here date-coded to 1972, week 7.
-The four smaller integrated circuits are LED drivers.
+Early Sinclair Executive calculators used the TMS1802NC "calculator-on-a-chip", here date-coded to 1971, week 37.
+The two smaller integrated circuits are LED drivers.

 In November 1972 the journal IEEE Spectrum reported: